-At Kathie Jordan Design and ArtHaus150, we have the honour and privilege of being an Annie Sloan Stockist providing her incredible Chalk Paint™ brand of paint to so many happy customers since 2012.
-We can't say enough how this paint has transformed so many people's homes and how satisified they are after completing their project, whether it's an old desk or sideboard that they inherited from their grandparents, giving the stairs and railing a new brighter look, painting your leather/suede shoes, or giving their kitchen that needed facelift from the Honey Oak Cabinets that were installed in their home in the 1980's or 1990's.
+At Kathie Jordan Design, we have the honour and privilege of being an Annie Sloan Stockist providing her incredible Chalk Paint™ brand of paint to so many happy customers since 2012.
+We can't say enough how this paint has transformed so many people's homes and how satisfied they are after completing their project, whether it's an old desk or sideboard that they inherited from their grandparents, giving the stairs and railing a new brighter look, painting your leather/suede shoes, or giving their kitchen that needed facelift from the Honey Oak Cabinets that were installed in their home in the 1980's or 1990's.
 It's the latter application that we want to address in this blog - painting with Chalk Paint™ and Soft Wax for your kitchen cabinets.

 Over the past 5 years, we have painted numerous kitchens for our customers, professional painters use Chalk Paint™ for their customer's kitchens, and many customers have tackled the project themselves.
 We get numerous inquiries from our loyal customer base regarding the durability and ease of application if they want to use Chalk Paint™ on their kitchen cabinets.
 Many of our customers or potential new customers will certainly do their homework and research online to garner as much information as they can before they tackle painting their kitchen cabinets.
 When they feel they've done their research, they come into see us with further questions and to confirm their information.

 Recently, a blog from another decorative paint brand was brought to our attention.
 We read this blog with intrigue and some bewilderment about some of the information that was conveyed about the preparation that's required, cost to do the project, and the durability of using the Soft Wax on kitchen cabinets as the protective coat.
 Let's look at this a little deeper and clarify any confusion.